A verifiably secure and proportional committee election rule: A new election rule

 We start with a brief analysis of the approaches taken in $\MMS$ and $\phragmen$.
-Both are iterative greedy algorithms that start with an empty committee and add to it a new candidate over $k$ iterations, following some specific rule for candidate selection.
-For a given partial solution, $\MMS$ (Algorithm~\ref{alg:mms}) computes a balanced weight vector for each possible augmented committee resulting from adding a candidate, and keeps the one that offers the largest support.
-Such a heuristic offers strong guarantees for maximin support, but is relatively slow as computing balanced vectors is costly.
-On the other hand, the $\phragmen$ heuristic (Algorithm~\ref{alg:phragmen} in Appendix~\ref{s:phragmen}) forgoes balancing and replaces it with a ``lazy'' version that performs minimal modifications to the current weight vector, making it balanced only in the neighborhood around the newly inserted candidate.
-The $\phragmms$ heuristic takes a similar approach, but uses a slightly less lazy version of balancing, with a corresponding slight increase in runtime.
+Both are iterative greedy algorithms that start with an empty committee and add to it a new candidate over $k$ iterations, following some specific heuristic for candidate selection.
+For a given partial solution, $\MMS$ computes a balanced edge weight vector for each possible augmented committee resulting from adding one candidate, and keeps the one whose least support is largest.
+Naturally, such heuristic offers robust guarantees for maximin support but is slow as computing balanced vectors is costly.
+A similar approach is followed by $\phragmen$, except that it forgoes balancing vectors exactly.
+Instead, starting from the weight vector of the current committee, it rebalances it only approximately when a candidate is inserted, by performing local modifications in the neighborhood of the new candidate.
+Finally, $\phragmms$ follows the strategy of $\phragmen$ but uses a more involved heuristic for solution rebalancing, with a corresponding increase in runtime.

+In the algorithms described in this section we assume that there is a known background instance $(G=(N\cup C, E), s, k)$ that does not need to be passed as input.
+Rather, the input is a partial solution $(A,w)$ with $|A|\leq k$.
+We also assume that the current list of committee member supports $(\supp_w(c))_{c\in A}$ is implicitly passed by reference and updated in every algorithm.